seeker-seventy-six/tirzhelp-bot/README.md

 ### Environment Setup

-Before deploying, create a `.env` file with the following environment variables:
+Before deploying, create a `.env-dev` and `.env-prod` file with the following environment variables for each bot environment:

 ```
 BOT_TOKEN=your-telegram-bot-token